Stunted growth: Sanitation

-There is most likely a link between children's linear growth and household sanitation practices.
+One notable contribution to stunted growth is a lack of sanitation—an example of this is countries where public defecation is practiced.
 The ingestion of high quantities of fecal bacteria by young children through putting soiled fingers or household items in the mouth leads to intestinal infections.
-This affect children's nutritional status by diminishing appetite, reducing nutrient absorption, and increasing nutrient losses.The diseases recurrent diarrhea and intestinal worm infections (helminthiasis) which are both linked to poor sanitation have been shown to contribute to child stunting.
+This affects children's nutritional status by diminishing appetite, reducing nutrient absorption, and increasing nutrient loss.

-Research on a global level has found that the proportion of stunting that could be attributed to five or more episodes of diarrhoea before two years of age was 25%.
-Since diarrhoea is closely linked with water, sanitation and hygiene (WASH), this is a good indicator for the connection between WASH and stunted growth.
-To what extent improvements in drinking water safety, toilet use and good handwashing practices contribute to reduce stunting depends on the how bad these practices were prior to interventions.
+Research on a global level has found that the proportion of stunting that could be attributed to five or more episodes of diarrhea before two years of age was 25%.
+Since diarrhea is closely linked with water, sanitation, and hygiene (WASH), this is a good indicator of the connection between WASH and stunted growth.
+To what extent improvements in drinking water safety, toilet use and good handwashing practices contribute to reducing stunting depending on how bad these practices were prior to interventions.

 Environmental enteropathy

 The condition termed environmental enteropathy is proposed as an immediate causal factor of childhood stunting.
 This is an asymptomatic small intestinal disorder characterized by chronic gut inflammation, reduced absorptive surface area, and disruption of intestinal barrier function.
-This small bowel disorder is attributable to sustained exposure to intestinal pathogens caused by faecal contamination of food and water.
+This small bowel disorder can be attributed to sustained exposure to intestinal pathogens caused by fecal contamination of food and water.
 Recent evidence confirmed a causal relationship between stunted growth and environmental enteropathy in children.
 Several studies are also underway to examine the link between this condition and stunted growth.
-The exact pathogenesis of environmental enteropathy causing linear growth failure is unclear, but it is hypothesized that chronic inflammatory state and impaired absorption associated with this condition may inhibit bone growth and affect the linear growth during early years of life.
+The exact parthenogenesis of environmental enteropathy causing linear growth failure is unclear, but it is hypothesized that a chronic inflammatory state and impaired absorption associated with this condition may inhibit bone growth and affect linear growth during the early years of life.